atxsinn3r/VulnCases/Windows Unicode Overflow/README.md

 for a small application.
 You just may not find enough gadgets to work with.
 If that is the case, consider finding ways to load more DLLs, and hopefully there is one that can provide enough gadgets you can work with.

+The [Corelan tutorial](https://www.corelan.be/index.php/2009/11/06/exploit-writing-tutorial-part-7-unicode-from-0x00410041-to-calc/) explains quite well how to exploit this type of bug.